Arihant25/beginner-python-projects/README.md

 - max-score - Finds the highest score from a given list
 - hundred - Calculates the sum of all the even numbers from 1 to 100
 - fizzbuzz - Solves the FizzBuzz game
-- password-generator - Generates a unique password every time!
+- password-generator - Generates a unique password every time
 - hangman2 - Updated Hangman with more words and added ASCII art!
 - prime - Checks if a given number is a prime number
 - caesar-cypher2 - Rewritten to be more user-friendly